 Canal Plus – Optimum UK: Very hit and miss, some titles can look fabulous and some can look excessively processed, some of the titles they own are also released under licence by Lionsgate and look almost identical with the only differences being the encode, for example, First Blood looks just as bad as the Lionsgate edition, same goes for Terminator 2, hopefully at some stage they will invest money in their excellent back catalogue and make new 4K scans of all the films.

-Arrow Video: They have some great film titles under licence but their releases usually suffer from excessive DNR and brightness boosting, there is also an issue with noise on some of the film scans they have had done for them in Italy.
+Arrow Video: They have some great film titles under licence but in the past such titles have suffered from excessive DNR and brightness boosting, there is also an issue with noise on some of the film scans they have had done for them in Italy, as an update i think in late 2012 the company started to improve considerably and sometimes do their own film scans at 2K resolution, as of 2014 i would say their releases are usually top knotch, they are entering the North American market in 2015.

-Blue Underground: Unlike Arrow, they do not grain reduce or brightness boost their film releases, but just like Arrow, some of their film titles have had masters done which originate from Italy and suffer from excessive noise.
+Blue Underground: They do not grain reduce or brightness boost their film releases but some of their film titles have had masters done which originate from Italy and suffer from excessive noise.

 There is of course a difference between a poor release which has had excessive digital processing applied to it and a release which has come out with audio, dialogue or music missing, these are glitches and something quality control should be picking up on, some releases which have had issues should be recalled, but this is not happening, it seems the studio’s want to brush some of this under the table, i still have the USA edition of Pinocchio with two lines of dialogue missing, it appears Disney will give a fixed version but i need to contact them first, no mention of this in any newspaper or magazine, i found this out in a film forum.